MultiMote/niimbot-wiki/docs/interfacing/print-tasks.md

     Originally `PrintStatus` is sent and no response waited.

     Also printer drops the first packet after `PrintStart`.
-    Originally `Heartbeat` is sent and response waited.
+    Originally `Heartbeat` is sent and no response waited.